Antipurity/webenv/docs/questionable.md

 - To learn, robots need to plot paths between every part of reality, without things like "dying" in between.
 On the Web, teleportation is the default.

 Browser > robot.

+### The Web is too primitive compared to full human interaction.
+Won't work.

+The Web has many flaws that make it unsuitable to be a parent.

+- No `directScore` and culture around it: governed by overly simplistic algorithms due to the need to scale them, such as likes on social media, conveyed through text on the screen.
+This example is very hard to convert into a useful reward signal, and even if you do, many people call for having no algorithm to judge people by, because their minds are better judges.

+- No `directLink` and culture around it: most interaction is through text.
+Chomsky would have been proud, but a lot of communication is lost in language-on-screen.
+Humans can at least learn to write down their feelings and reactions, but how would programs know what's missing?

+- No grounding in reality.
+In case you don't know, there are no Web-controlled humans or robots: lack of trustworthiness leads to lack of trust.

+But inability to improve is not one of these flaws.

+Think not just of solving WebEnv, but of how working on the solution would begin to patch up these holes.
+We can work on a brighter future together.

 ### I hate everything involving the words "money", "centralization", and "surveillance".
 Why is this "AGI-as-a-service" thing mentioned?